hbcbh1999/andyreagan.github.io/content/pages/about.md

 Title: About Me

 As you may well have guessed, my name is Andy Reagan.
-I'm a father to one Olson Reagan and a Senior Data Scientist in MassMutual's [Data Science Program](https://datascience.massmutual.com/).
+I'm a father to one Olson Reagan, one Abel Reagan, and a Senior Data Scientist in MassMutual's [Data Science Program](https://datascience.massmutual.com/).
 I am based in Amherst, MA,
 where I lead projects focused on Marketing and Sales and serve as a mentor to members of the Data Science Development Program.